General FAQs

 - Yes!
 We welcome applicants from a variety of backgrounds.
 If you’re curious, motivated by hands-on learning, and ready to connect ideas across a variety of fields, IT:U is the place for you, regardless of what you’ve studied in the past.

 - IT:U’s motto is “Come as you are.”
 We value and promote diversity in our team.
 Everyone is encouraged to realize their full potential, realize ideas and seize opportunities.
-Regardless of age, skin colour, religion, gender, sexual orientation or origin, we welcome applications from all people equally.
+Regardless of age, skin color, religion, gender, sexual orientation or origin, we welcome applications from all people equally.

 I’m interested in distance/remote learning options

-- At this time, IT:U’s degree programs are held on-site in Linz
+- At this time, IT:U’s degree programs are held on-site in Linz.

 - Due to IT:U’s project-based learning and Learn Labs concept, it is necessary to be on-site for certain courses.